oVirt/ovirt-site/source/sla/ha-timeouts.html.md

 complete, its default value is **180s** (3 minutes).
 This value shouldn't be changed, as some VDSM operations require that time to complete.

-**vdsConnectionRetries** controls how long the engine waits for a connection to VDSM to complete.
+**vdsConnectionTimeout** controls how long the engine waits for a connection to VDSM to complete.
 Its default value is 180s (3 minutes).
 This value should be reduced, and in fact its default value has already been changed to **2s** in 3.3.